-- (a) WCF must comply with applicable Federal Communications Commission (FCC), Federal Aviation Administration (FAA), state, and city regulations and standards; - (b) A freestanding WCF shall not be allowed whenever an existing structure can meet technical and network location requirements;

-- (c) No wireless communication tower may be located within 1,000 feet of an existing or previously approved tower. - (d) No wireless tower may be located within 1,000 feet of the shoreline of Lake Stevens. - (e) All new towers shall be designed to reasonably accommodate future installation of a second array. - (f) Speculative wireless towers are prohibited.
-As part of the land use permit process, the applicant shall demonstrate that there is a licensed provider of telecommunication services contractually committed to using the proposed pole to provide wireless communication services. - (g) Antennas shall be located, mounted and designed so that visual and aesthetic impacts upon surrounding land uses and structures are minimized, and so that they blend into the existing environment; - (h) WCF must be screened or camouflaged employing the best available technology, such as compatible materials, location, color, and hollow flagpoles, and other tactics to minimize visibility of the facility from public streets and residential properties. - (i) A freestanding WCF shall comply with all required setbacks of the zoning district in which it is located, unless it is located within the public right-of-way; - (j) WCF shall be designed and placed or installed on the site in a manner that takes maximum advantage of existing trees, mature vegetation, and structures by: - (1) Using existing site features to screen the WCF from prevalent views; and - (2) Using existing site features as a background in a way that the WCF blends into the background; - (l) Screening of the base of the pole, including any security fences and equipment cabinets, shall be done in a manner as to blend into the site so as the screening does not call undue attention itself. - (m) A WCF shall be painted either in a nonreflective color or in a color scheme appropriate to the background against which the WCF would be viewed from most points within its viewshed, and in either case the color must be approved by the city as part of permit approval; - (n) Equipment facilities shall be placed underground if applicable, or, if above ground, shall: - (1) Be screened from any street and adjacent property with fencing, walls, landscaping, structures or topography or a combination thereof. - (2) Unless otherwise required by the Federal Aviation Administration, wireless facility support structures shall be of a neutral color to minimize visibility. - (o) As a condition of permit approval, the city may require the applicant to supplement existing trees and mature vegetation to screen the facility; - (p) Should the communications element of a tower be abandoned and cease functioning for a period of one year, the tower shall be removed from the site.
-At the time of application, a notarized statement from the property owner shall be provided to the City and recorded against the property which affirms that: - (1) The signee is the owner; and - (2) He or she understands that if the use is abandoned the tower must be removed within one year; and - (3) If the City acts to enforce this rule, the property owner, heirs or successors are ultimately responsible for the removal. - (q) Security fencing shall: - (1) Not exceed eight feet in height; - (2) Be screened from view using appropriate landscaping materials; and
+- (a) WCF must comply with applicable Federal Communications Commission (FCC), Federal Aviation Administration (FAA), state, and city regulations and standards; - (b) A freestanding WCF shall not be allowed whenever an existing structure can meet technical and network location requirements; - (c) No WCF tower may be located within 1,000 feet of an existing or previously approved tower. - (d) No WCF tower may be located within 1,000 feet of the shoreline of Lake Stevens. - (e) All new WCF towers shall be designed to reasonably accommodate future installation of a second array. - (f) Speculative WCF are prohibited.
+As part of the land use permit process, the applicant shall demonstrate that there is a licensed provider of wireless communications services contractually committed to using the proposed WCF to provide wireless communication services. - (g) Antennas shall be located, mounted and designed so that visual and aesthetic impacts upon surrounding land uses and structures are minimized, and so that they blend into the existing environment; - (h) WCF must be screened or camouflaged employing the best available technology, such as compatible materials, location, color, and hollow flagpoles, and other tactics to minimize visibility of the facility from public streets and residential properties. - (i) A freestanding WCF shall comply with all required setbacks of the zoning district in which it is located, unless it is located within the public right-of-way; - (j) WCF shall be designed and placed or installed on the site in a manner that takes maximum advantage of existing trees, mature vegetation, and structures by: - (1) Using existing site features to screen the WCF from prevalent views; and - (2) Using existing site features as a background in a way that the WCF blends into the background; - (l) Screening of the base of the WCF, including any security fences and equipment cabinets, shall be done in a manner as to blend into the site so as the screening does not call undue attention itself.

-- (3) If it is a chain-link fence, be camouflaged with appropriate techniques and painted or coated with a nonreflective color.
+- (m) A WCF shall be painted either in a nonreflective color or in a color scheme appropriate to the background against which the WCF would be viewed from most points within its viewshed, and in either case the color must be approved by the city as part of permit approval; - (n) Equipment facilities shall be placed underground if applicable, or, if above ground, shall: - (1) Be screened from any street and adjacent property with fencing, walls, landscaping, structures or topography or a combination thereof. - (o) As a condition of permit approval, the city may require the applicant to supplement existing trees and mature vegetation to screen the facility; - (p) Should the WCF be abandoned or cease functioning for a period of one year, the tower shall be removed from the site.
+At the time of application, a signed statement from the property owner shall be provided to the city and recorded against the property which affirms that: - (1) The signee is the property owner; and - (2) He or she understands that if the use is abandoned the WCF must be removed within one year; and - (3) If the city acts to enforce this rule, the property owner, heirs or successors are ultimately responsible for the removal. - (q) Security fencing shall: - (1) Not exceed eight feet in height; - (2) Be screened from view using appropriate landscaping materials; and - (3) If it is a chain-link fence, be camouflaged with appropriate techniques and painted or coated with a nonreflective color.